utsabigdata/AI-Workshop/ITESM-workshop/README.md

 ## Course Materials:
 * [Jupyter Notebooks](https://github.com/utsabigdata/AI-Workshop)

-#### Summary: The hands-on tutorial presents students witha rigorous introduction to Big Data Analytics.
+#### Summary: The hands-on tutorial presents students with a rigorous introduction to Big Data Analytics.
 The tutorial consists of six parts: a) The Evolution of AI and Machine Learning; b) Review Python Programming, Data Analytics, and Visualization c) Linear Algebra, Numerical Computing, and Probabilistic Programming; d) Natural language Processing, Text Analytics, and Information Extraction Using Topic Models; e) Graph Theory and Network Analysis.

 ## Topics